 And in one Lord Jesus Christ, the Only Begotten Son of God

-The longest section of the Creed (CCC §§422-682) is about Jesus.
+The longest section of the Creed (CCC 422-682) is about Jesus.
 He is "born of the Father before all ages."
 He is "consubstantial with the Father", which is to say, of the same divine substance.
-He came down.
-He took flesh of the Virgin Mary by the Holy Spirit.
-He became man.
-The Council Fathers chose every word here against ancient confusions: Christ is not a creature, not a symbol, not a teacher only.
-He is God from God, true God from true God.
+He came down, took flesh of the Virgin Mary by the Holy Spirit, and became man.
+The Council Fathers chose every word here against ancient confusions, affirming that Christ is God from God, true God from true God, and not merely a creature, a symbol, or a teacher.

 "For our sake he was crucified under Pontius Pilate."
 The Creed names a Roman governor by name, anchoring our faith in history.
 "He suffered death and was buried, and rose again on the third day."
-This is not myth.
-This is what happened.
+The Creed is making a historical claim, not telling a myth.

 I believe in the Holy Spirit, the Lord, the giver of life